tpaschalis/tpaschalis.github.io/_posts/2019-02-13-golang-amb-operator.markdown

 A few days ago, [this](http://www.randomhacks.net/2005/10/11/amb-operator/) article from 2005 was featured on HN.

-It was about the `amb` or operator, which many people knew from [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-28.html).
+It was about the `amb` operator, which many people knew from [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-28.html).
 It was my first time hearing about it, and as I haven't found the time to go through the Wizard Book yet, I meant to make it work in Go.

 ## What is the `amb` operator?